Fauli/otteri-synth/README.md

 So in try 2, I cut the Otter in Bambu Studio, using hexagons dowels with length 2cm and 1.5cm diameter as connectors.
 Initially I had a small gap between the two pieces.
 So I manually reduced the length of the dowels and re-printed just these.

+**TODO: Add 3mf file of project...**

 ## Putting it all together

-A first prototype was made with a breadboard and some initial buttons I had still at home.
+A first circuit prototype was made with a breadboard and some initial buttons I had still at home.
 The order for the remaining buttons was on it's way.

 <img src=".attachements/initial-quick-test.jpg" alt="Otteri DALL-E Image" width="400" height="300">